emissary-ingress/emissary/docs/topics/using/filters/jwt.md

     * `.token.Signature` → `string` the token signature
     * `.httpRequestHeader` → [`http.Header`][] a copy of the header of the incoming HTTP request.
 Any changes to `.httpRequestHeader` (such as by using using `.httpRequestHeader.Set`) have no effect.
 It is recommended to use `.httpRequestHeader.Get` instead of treating it as a map, in order to handle capitalization correctly.

+   Also availabe to the template are the [standard functions available to Go `text/template`s][Go `text/template` functions], as well as:

+    * a `hasKey` function that takes the a string-indexed map as arg1, and returns whether it contains the key arg2.
+(This is the same as the [Sprig function of the same name][Sprig `hasKey`].)

+    * a `doNotSet` function that causes the result of the template to be discarded, and the header field to not be adjusted.
+This is useful for only conditionally setting a header field; rather than setting it to an empty string or `"<no value>"`.
+Note that this does _not_ unset an existing header field of the same name;
+      in order to prevent the untrusted client from being able to spoof these headers, use a [Lua script][Lua Scripts] to remove the client-supplied value before the Filter runs.
+See below for an example.
+Not sanitizing the headers first is a potential security vulnerability.

    Any headers listed will override (not append to) the original request header with that name.
  - `errorResponse` allows templating the error response, overriding the default json error format.
 Make sure you validate and test your template, not to generate server-side errors on top of client errors.
     * `contentType` is deprecated, and is equivalent to including a